bayesball/ProbBayes/README.md

 # ProbBayes, Version 1.1
-Functions for Probability and Bayesian Modeling
+Functions for Probability and Bayesian Modeling by Jim Albert and Monika Hu

-There are functions for communicating Bayesian thinking including Bayes rule for deciding among spinners, visualizations for Bayesian inference for one binomial proportion and for one normal mean, and basic MCMC functions
+This package inclues functions for communicating Bayesian thinking including Bayes rule for deciding among spinners, visualizations for Bayesian inference for one binomial proportion and for one normal mean, and basic MCMC functions

 One can install ProbBayes by typing the following in the Console window: